Pycord-Development/pycord/docs/guide/starting-out/initial-files.md

 Like `moderation_module` or `fun_module`, etc

-it's also for these users were it's recommened to subclass `Bot` or `Client` instead of doing `=` to add more features.
+it's also for these users were it's recommended to subclass `Bot` or `Client` instead of doing `=` to add more features.